-We derive sales and income primarily from sales of our LED and fiber optic lighting products.
-We face competition from both traditional lighting technologies, such as incandescent, florescent and neon lighting, and from competitors engaged in providing LED and fiber optic lighting products.
-Traditional lighting technologies have the advantage of a long history of market acceptance and familiarity as compared to our advanced lighting systems.
-Potential customers for our advanced lighting systems may be reluctant to adopt these as alternatives to traditional lighting technologies because of their higher initial cost to achieve comparable light output, although our advanced lighting systems tend to be more energy efficient and require less maintenance.
+We face competition from both traditional lighting technologies, such as incandescent, florescent and neon lighting, and from competitors engaged in providing LED lighting products.
+Traditional lighting technologies have the advantage of a long history of market acceptance and familiarity as compared to our LED lighting solutions.
+Potential customers for our LED products may be reluctant to adopt these as alternatives to traditional lighting technologies because of their higher initial cost to achieve comparable light output, although our LED lighting products tend to be more energy efficient and require less maintenance.

-Our continued success will depend upon both the increased acceptance of our advanced lighting systems as an alternative to traditional lighting technologies and the development of higher lumen producing products to meet traditional lighting applications.
-Our future results are dependent upon sales growth of our advanced lighting systems in the commercial/architectural, retail, hospitality, entertainment and consumer lighting markets.
-As part of our sales and marketing strategy, we actively seek to educate our target markets as to the advantages of our advanced lighting systems.
+Our success will depend upon both the increased acceptance of our LED products as an alternative to traditional lighting technologies and the development of higher lumen producing products to meet traditional lighting applications.
+Obstacles to adoption of LED lighting in the general lighting market include the high initial cost of high brightness white LEDs and the need for further advances in brightness, color characteristics, efficiency and the predicted life of the LEDs before they require replacement.
+Our future results are dependent upon sales growth in the commercial, hospitality, entertainment, institutional, retail and sign markets.
+As part of our sales and marketing strategy, we actively seek to educate our target markets as to the advantages of our LED lighting solutions.
 We believe that achievement of this objective is critical to our future success.
-Our advanced lighting systems may not continue to gain market share within the overall lighting market or competitors may introduce better lighting technologies, displacing LED and fiber optic lighting products in the market.
-If acceptance of our advanced lighting systems in general does not continue to grow, then opportunities to increase our revenue and operate profitably may be limited.
+Our lighting products may not continue to gain market share within the overall lighting market or competitors may introduce better lighting technologies, displacing our LED and other lighting products in the market.
+If acceptance of our lighting products in general does not continue to grow, then opportunities to increase our revenue and operate profitably may be limited.